rizfebriansyah/AutoMPGPrediction-MachineLearning/README.md

 Due to the fact that it is a regression issue, I did not use accuracy.
 We frequently use error in regression problems to evaluate the effectiveness of the model.

 Basic libraries like Numpy, Pandas, Matplotlib, Seaborn, and Tensorflow will be imported.

+Do run the the .ipynb file in Jupyter Notebook.